openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-offscreencanvasrenderingcontext2d.md

 createImageData(sw: number, sh: number): ImageData

-Creates an **ImageData** object with the same width and height of the current **ImageData** object.
-For details, see [ImageData](ts-components-canvas-imagedata.md).
+Creates an [ImageData](ts-components-canvas-imagedata.md) object with the same width and height of this **ImageData** object.
 The example is the same as that of **putImageData**.

-Since API version 9, this API is supported in ArkTS widgets.
+This API can be used in ArkTS widgets since API version 9.

  **Parameters**